The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Discussion

 As discussed in \autoref{sec:introduction}, the \(O_{32}\) diagnostics is a good indicator of overall ionization in a given region, but not a good predictor of LyC escape.
 An alternative, ionization-based tracer of LyC escape is the relative weakness of [\ion{S}{2}], first suggested by \cite{alexandroff2015}.
 Like the O\textsubscript{32} diagnostic, it is a measure of ionization; but the ionization potential of neutral sulphur is as low as 10.36 eV, lower than the ionization potential of hydrogen, such that it is effectively shielded from ionization in neutral regions. [\ion{S}{2}] lines are only emitted from only present at the outer boundary of \ion{H}{2} regions.
 These boundaries disappear as a region becomes fully ionized, exactly in the conditions that allow LyC escape.

 For the Sunburst Arc, we can compare the spatially resolved maps of log [\ion{S}{2}]/H\(\alpha\) shown in the rightmost panels of \autoref{fig:dustion} to both the local values at the LCE cluster, and the global, integrated value as found in the previous section.
 From \autoref{fig:dustion}, it is clear to see in the rightmost panels that the [\ion{S}{2}]/H\(\alpha\) map has a strong, and highly localized, minimum at all the images of the LCE cluster.
-From \autoref{tab:globprop}, we see that the local value at the LCE is indeed \(\log\text{[S \textsc{2}]/H}\alpha_{\text{LCE}} = -1.60 \pm 0.03\), consistent with what is seen in the figure, while the global value is \(\log\text{[S \textsc{2}]/H}\alpha_{\text{Int}} = -1.326 \pm 0.003\).
-These latter two values correspond to values of the quantity \(\Delta\){[}\ion{S}{2}] as defined in \citet{wang2021} of \(-0.43 \pm 0.06\) and \(-0.117 \pm 0.003\), respectively.
-Comparing to the histograms and derived kernel density estimates in Fig.\ 2 in \citet{wang2021}, we see that these values put the LCE into a range in which the LzLCS contains practically no non-LCEs, while the integrated value falls in a tricky region, which on one hand is dominated by by non-leakers, but which on the other hand is also close to the peaks of both the distribution of strong LCEs and that of all LCEs in that sample.
+From \autoref{tab:globprop}, we see that the local value at the LCE is indeed \(\log\text{[S \textsc{ii}]/H}\alpha_{\text{LCE}} = -1.60 \pm 0.03\), consistent with what is seen in the figure, while the global value is \(\log\text{[S \textsc{ii}]/H}\alpha_{\text{Int}} = -0.940 \pm 0.077\).
+These latter two values correspond to values of the quantity \(\Delta\){[}\ion{S}{2}] as defined in \citet{wang2021} of \(-0.43 \pm 0.06\) and \(0.163 \pm 0.218\), respectively.
+Comparing to the histograms and derived kernel density estimates in Fig.\ 2 in \citet{wang2021}, we see that these values put the LCE into a range in which the LzLCS contains practically no non-LCEs, while the value from the integrated spectrum places it slightly above the average from SDSS.
+This value falls in a tricky region in the KDEs of \citeauthor{wang2021}; it is on one hand dominated by by non-leakers, but on the other hand it is also close to the peaks of the distributions both of strong LCEs and that of all LCEs in the LzLCS.

 Thus, the LCE cluster alone has such strong \(\Delta\)[\ion{S}{2}] that it could not be mistaken for a non-leaker.
-In contrast, the galaxy as a whole displays a \(\Delta\)[\ion{S}{2}] level typical for the majority of both leakers and non-leakers, and thus this quantity loses a great deal of its diagnostic strength when integrated over the whole galaxy, at least when compared to the LzLCS.
+In contrast, the galaxy as a whole displays a \(\Delta\)[\ion{S}{2}] level which is almost equally represenative for leakers and non-leakers.
+Thus, we see that while \(\Delta\) [\ion{S}{2}] seems to be a very good local tracer of ionized channels, the diagnostic can still be diluted by surrounding regions, making a leaker look like a non-leaker, as also found in \citet{wang2019,wang2021}.

-The strong contrast in \(\Delta\)[\ion{S}{2}] at the LCE compared to the surroundings also agrees very well with the predictions, based on which the method was initially proposed, and suggests that it is indeed well physically motivated.
+The strong contrast in \(\Delta\)[\ion{S}{2}] at the LCE compared to the surroundings also agrees very well with the predictions, based on which the method was initially proposed, and supports that the method is indeed well physically motivated.